sethjones348/sam-fit/docs/social-feed-proposal.md

 ## Overview

-Add a social feed feature to SamFit that allows users to follow friends, view their workouts in a feed, and interact through comments and reactions (fist bumps).
-This will transform SamFit from a personal workout tracker into a social fitness platform similar to Strava.
+Add a social feed feature to WODsApp that allows users to follow friends, view their workouts in a feed, and interact through comments and reactions (fist bumps).
+This will transform WODsApp from a personal workout tracker into a social fitness platform similar to Strava.

 ## Core Features